gzahora/liri-node-app/README.md

     Output: The system will display a list of information associated with the song.
 It can result in multiple records by different artists and on different albums if you aren't specific enough

-    **note** no symbols need to be used when typing the name of the song. e.g.
+    **NOTE** no extra symbols are needed when typing the name of the song.
+    * e.g.
-        1) CORRECT: apartment -or - apartment young the giant
+        1. CORRECT: apartment -or - apartment young the giant
-            2) INCORRECT: "apartment" -or- "apartment young the giant"
+            2. INCORRECT: "apartment" -or- "apartment young the giant"
-            3) INCORRECT: <apartment> -or- <apartment young the giant>
+            3. INCORRECT: <apartment> -or- <apartment young the giant>

     **Example 3**: Run the `movie-this` command